danielcmessias/sawsy/README.md

 # Usage

 Make sure you have AWS credentials set.
-Press `?` to toggle help$.
+Press `?` to toggle help.

 To switch services press `s`.
 You can launch directly to a particular service like